c-buisson/cloud-control/README.md

 This is a Docker container that come with Chef Server 11 already installed.
 Mission_Control will download and launch this container if you want to.
 It will also grab the Knife admin keys and configure the Rundeck user to be able to use Knife.

+Also, the gem `chef-rundeck` will be installed and configure.
+This allows Rundeck to display Chef nodes directly in the "Nodes" panel.
+You can run command directly to the Chef nodes via Rundeck.

 #*docker-control*

 You can manage Docker containers and images with this project.